 - Affiliates Programs do not provide intellectual property rights to members.
 Program research results are shared with members and the public.

 - Affiliates Programs are not a customer-vendor relationship with tangible deliverables or services.
 Accordingly, purchase order terms are not suited to membership in Affiliates Programs.

 Provider: Office of the Vice Provost and Dean of Research, Stanford University.
-Original link here.
+Affiliate program policies link here.